jump-dev/ParametricOptInterface.jl/docs/src/Examples/example.md

 @constraint(model, x >= p)
 ```

-Since parameters are treated like variables JuMP lowers this to MathOptInterface as `x - p >= 0` which is not a variable bound but a linear constraint.This means that the current representation of this problem at the solver level is:
+Since parameters are treated like variables JuMP lowers this to MOI as `x - p >= 0` which is not a variable bound but a linear constraint.This means that the current representation of this problem at the solver level is:

 ```math
 \begin{align}